mwegrzyn/hiddenIdentityOfFaces/readme.md

 virtualenv venv
 ```

-and then install all modules using pip
+and then install all modules using pip and the requirements file provided in this repository

 ```shell